CodePartnersMD/MD301-guide/curriculum/10-call-stack/LAB.md

 # Lab 10: The Call Stack

-## Submission Instructions

-- Complete your Feature Tasks for the day (below)
-- Submit your annotated code, call stack drawing, and web request-response cycle (WRRC) diagram to your instructor or designated TA
-- On Canvas, submit a comment which includes the following:
-  - A question within the context of today's lab assignment
-  - An observation about the lab assignment, or related 'Ah-hah!' moment
-  - How long you spent working on this assignment

 ## Feature Tasks

 - Print your `server.js` file from your fork of your lab 9 repository.
 Make sure the lines of code are large enough to read and are only printed on one side of the paper.
 Tape the paper together to make one large "scroll" of your code.